ptaberg/fault-tolerant-serverless/README.md

 2. Monitor CloudWatch logs to observe:
    - Task processing attempts
-   - Simulated failures:
+   - Simulated failures
-     - 30% of tasks are randomly failed
-     - all tasks with ID ending with 3 are permanently failed
-   - Failed tasks in DLQ
+   - Failed tasks after 2 retries are moved to DLQ

 ## Implementation Details

 - Tasks have a 30% chance of failure
+- Tasks with ID ending with 3 are permanently failed
 - Failed tasks are retried twice with exponential backoff
 - After 2 failed attempts, tasks are moved to DLQ
 - DLQ messages are retained for 14 days